 Acceptability: Accept the calibration if the meter reads within +/- 5% of the value of any calibration standard used to verify the calibration.
 For example, the acceptance range for a 100 mhos/cm standard is 95 to 105 mhos/cm.
 If the meter does not read within +/- 5% of each calibration verification standard, determine the cause of the problem and correct before proceeding.

-Temperature Correction: Most field instruments read conductivity directly.
-If the meter does not automatically correct values to 25°C, calculate correction factors using the procedure in section 3.4 below.
+Temperature Correction: Most field instruments read specific conductance directly by automatically correcting the temperature of samples to 25°C. If the meter does not automatically correct values to 25°C, calculate correction factors using the procedure in section 3.4 below.
 Record all readings and calculations in the calibration records.

 Continuing Calibration Verification: After sample measurement(s), perform a continuing calibration verification (CCV).
 Perform a CCV at no more than 24-hour intervals from the previous verification, or demonstrated as in FT 1000, sections 2.2.5.1 and 2.2.5.2.
-Check the meter in the “read” or “run” mode with at least one KCl standard with a specific conductance that quantitatively brackets the conductivity measured in environmental samples.
+Check the meter in the “read” or “run” mode with at least one KCl standard with a value that quantitatively brackets the conductivity or specific conductance measured in environmental samples.
 The reading for the calibration verification must also be within +/- 5% of the standard value (see 3.2.3 above).
 Note: If all samples are less than 100 mhos/cm, only one standard at 100 mhos/cm standard potassium chloride solution is required and samples do not have to be quantitatively bracketed.

 If new environmental samples are encountered outside the range of the initial calibration in 3.2.2 above, verify the instrument calibration with an additional standard that brackets the range of new sample values.
 If these calibration verifications fail, recalibrate the instrument as in 3.2.2.